Djokovic in limbo as he fights deportation from Australia

 Tension has grown amid another surge of COVID-19 in the country.
 Victoria state recorded six deaths and nearly 22,000 new cases on Thursday, the biggest one-day jump in the caseload since the pandemic began.

-Australian Open tournament director Craig Tiley on Wednesday defended the “completely legitimate application and process” and insisted there was no special treatment for Djokovic.
+Australian Open tournament director Craig Tiley has defended the ”completely legitimate application and process” and insisted there was no special treatment for Djokovic.

 Twenty-six people connected with the tournament applied for a medical exemption and, Tiley said, only a ”handful” were granted.
 None of those have been publicly identified.

-Associated Press writer Dusan Stojanovic in Belgrade, Serbia, and AP Sports Writer Dennis Passa in Brisbane, Australia, contributed to this report.
+Associated Press Writer Dusan Stojanovic in Belgrade, Serbia, and AP Sports Writer Dennis Passa in Australia contributed to this report.